 Theme Kit will now watch for any changes made to your local files, and automatically push them to your theme.
 To close the watch connection, simply type

 That’s it!
 You’ve set up Theme Kit 🎉

 That’s all there is to it!
-Now you can more easily track your code with version control, work with a team of developers, use you favorite text editor, set up shortcuts, and pretty much anything else you would normally do when building locally.
+Now you can more easily track your code with version control, work with a team of developers, use you favorite text editor, set up shortcuts, use Shopify sections, and pretty much anything else you would normally do when building locally.